AnimatedLEDStrip/animatedledstrip.github.io/client-libraries.md

 This is an overview of how the communication part of a client should work, with things such as:

 - Variables that should exist and their type
-- Methods that should exist and the order of the operations they perform
+- Methods that should exist and pseudocode for their operation

 All client libraries should follow this format.